Killing of Anjelica Castillo: Discovery

 Anjelica's decomposing body was discovered on July 23, 1991, inside a navy blue cooler along the Henry Hudson Parkway in Manhattan, New York.
 The body was so decomposed that identification was at first impossible, as her face was not recognizable—she soon came to be known as "Baby Hope".
 She was naked, and had been bound with both rope and a Venetian blind cord.
 She was placed in a fetal position with her hands pressed together.
 The body was then wrapped in a garbage bag and placed inside the cooler, which was filled with unopened soda cans and water (which was presumably ice at one time).
 Examiners concluded that "Baby Hope" was possibly Hispanic, had dark, wavy hair in a ponytail, was malnourished, weighing only 28 lb, was a victim of sexual abuse, and had died on or about July 18.
 She was initially estimated to have been between three and five years of age.

-After the examination was completed and with the case remaining unsolved, police provided the money in 1993 to have the victim buried after a public funeral was held.
+After the examination was completed and with the case remaining unsolved, police officers donated money to have the victim buried after a public funeral was held.
 A casket was donated in which to bury the little girl, and her headstone was marked as "Baby Hope".
 One of the officers who was investigating the case gave a eulogy.
 Two hundred people attended.